-- 8.1 PCC's Internal Auditors operate and comply in accordance with the revised PSIAS, 2017. - 8.2 The Internal Auditors are also governed by the policies, procedures, rules and regulations established by PCC.
+- 8.1 PCC's Internal Auditors operate and comply in accordance with the revised PSIAS, 2017 and will continue to do so during 2024.
+A review of the new Global Internal Audit Standards, which come into effect in early 2025, will be conducted during 2024 to identify any gaps that need to be addressed to ensure compliance with new standards, and to produce an action plan. - 8.2 The Internal Auditors are also governed by the policies, procedures, rules and regulations established by PCC.
 These include, but are not limited to Financial Regulations and Contract Standing Orders, Data Protection Policy, the Anti-Fraud and Corruption Policy and the Code of Conduct.
 Similarly, the Council's Internal Auditors will be aware of external bodies' requirements (e.g. as identified by CIPFA) and all legislation affecting the Council's activities. - 8.3 The Council's Internal Auditors will additionally adhere to the Code of Ethics as contained within the PSIAS.
 Internal Auditors will also demonstrate due professional care in the course of their work and consider the use of technology-based audit and other data analysis techniques, wherever feasible and considered beneficial to the Council.
 They will similarly not be unduly influenced by their own interests or by others in informing judgements.
 All working arrangements and methodologies followed by PCC's Internal Auditors are set out in the Audit Manual.